Program themes, format and learning outcomes specific to our Master of Science Adult-Gerontology Primary Care Nurse Practitioner (AGNP) concentration.

 AGNP Program Format

-- Curriculum includes 48 program credits with 545 clinical practicum hours
+- Program of study includes 48 program credits with 545 clinical practicum hours.

-- Courses will be delivered in 8-week and 16-week durations in sequential order with no electives
+- Courses delivered online, asynchronous setting in 8-week and 16-week sessions.

 AGNP Program Themes